tymanski/SimpeliClient/README.md

 SimpeliClient client = new SimpeliClient(API_KEY, API_URL);
 ```

-Generate object with data for template:
+To generate object with data for template:
 ```C#

 Receipt receipt = new Receipt();